jonthysell/HawDict/README.md

 HawDict is open-source under the MIT license.

-HawDict relies on the [Html Agility Pack](https://github.com/zzzprojects/html-agility-pack/) for parsing the source data from [Ulukau](https://ulukau.org/).

-All source data (terms, definitions, etc) are copyright their respective copyright owners.
+HawDict does not include any copyrighted dictionary data - it is just a converter.
+HawDict uses the [Html Agility Pack](https://github.com/zzzprojects/html-agility-pack/) to download and parse the dictionary data from [Ulukau](https://ulukau.org/) at runtime.
+All dictionary data (terms, definitions, etc) is copyright their respective copyright owners.

 HawDict Copyright (c) 2018-2022 Jon Thysell